 The flowchart on Figure 3 shows all the processed steps for magnetic characterization.
-We generate a radially averaged power spectrum (Fig. 5) (Spector & Grant 1970) of Total Magnetic Intensity (TMI) to separate the components of depth of sources as breaks on the spectral function.
-This helps on application of filters for depths of interest.
+We generate a radially averaged power spectrum (Fig. 5) (Spector & Grant 1970) of Total Magnetic Intensity (TMI) to separate the components of different depths.

-We reduced the TMI data to pole using magnetic inclination of -37.28° and declination of -18.34°, which correspond to the magnetic field at the time of the airborne survey in the study area.
+We reduced the TMI data to the pole using magnetic inclination of -37.28° and declination of -18.34°, which correspond to the magnetic field at the time of the airborne survey in the study area.
 Subsequently, aiming for reducing the noise and aid on delineation of deep structures, it was applied the upward continuation filter to 500 m.
-The tilt angle of the total horizontal derivative (TAHG) transform (Ferreira et al. 2013) were used to delineate the structural-magnetic framework (Fig. 6).
+The tilt angle of the total horizontal derivative (TAHG) transform (Ferreira et al. 2013) were used to delineate the structural-magnetic framework (Fig. 6 and 7).
 This transform is an edge detection method, being less sensitive to variations in the depth of the sources (Ferreira et al. 2013).

-Euler deconvolution solutions (Thompson 1982) were utilized to show the location of magnetic sources (Fig. 6).

-The structural index chosen was zero (contact model), spatial window size of 1,000 m and maximum error tolerance of 10 %.
-Both parameters were chosen by trial and error, analyzing the results that better fitted for interpretation.
+Euler deconvolution (Thompson 1982) were used to estimate the location and depth of magnetic sources (Fig. 6).
+The structural index chosen was zero (contact model), spatial window size of 1,000 m and maximum depth tolerance of 10 %.

-Figure 3 - Aeromagnetic processing flowchart.
+Figure 3 - Aeromagnetic data processing flowchart.

-Aerial gamma-ray spectrometry processing
+Airborne gamma-ray spectrometric processing

-Gamma-ray spectrometry method involves the physical measure of radiation from gamma rays naturally emanated from the upper 30-45 cm Earth's surface, showing the concentration of K, eU and eTh (Dickson & Scott 1997, Dentith & Mudge 2014).
+Gamma-ray spectrometric method involves the physical measure of radiation from gamma rays naturally emanated from the upper 30-45 cm Earth's surface, showing the concentration of K, eU and eTh (Dickson & Scott 1997, Dentith & Mudge 2014).

-Basic (K, eU, eTh), transform (eU/eTh, eU/K, eTh/K), Fparameter, normalized (Kd, Ud), and ternary (RGB) maps were generated.
-The steps of gamma-ray spectrometry processing were displayed on Figure 4.
+Basic (K, eU, eTh), transformed (eU/eTh, eU/K, eTh/K, Fparameter), normalized (Kd, Ud), and ternary (RGB) maps were generated.
+The steps of gamma-ray spectrometric processing were displayed on Figure 4.
 The correction done on grids is due to negative concentrations identified on all channels (K, eU, eTh) that could mask the ratios (eU/eTh, eU/eTh, eTh/K), F-parameter and normalized (Kd, Ud) maps.
-According to Ferreira et al. (2009), a minimum value should be assigned by adding constants on the basic grids, such as 0.01 for K, eU and eTh.
+According to Ferreira et al. (2009), the minimum values of K, eTh and eU grids should be 0.01 by adding constants to the them.